 While in bed one morning with my eyes closed, and after awaking from a good night's sleep, I was awed by what I had slipped into.
-It was clear that although I was still in my bed and fully awake, I was also in a vista of trees, grass, flowers, mountains, and streams; yet all this was outside our bedroom where these things had never existed before.
-I was amazed that distance was not a factor during this time.
-I was able to see the blades of grass, petals of flowers, and pebbles upon the mountain slopes and meadows 50 miles away as easily as those in my immediately presence.
-I perceived everything in such a brilliant, bright array of colors and with infinite detail.
-I was one with it all and had never known such peace, a peace that passed understanding.
-I knew I was awake, that it was neither a dream nor was it a vision-it was a reality that was in me, but I had never before known or see it.
+It was clear that although I was still in bed and awake, I was also in a vista of trees, grass, flowers, mountains, and streams; yet all this was outside our bedroom where these things had never existed.
+It was amazing that distance was not a factor during this time.
+The blades of grass, petals of flowers, and pebbles upon the mountain slopes and meadows 50 miles away could be seen as clearly as those in my immediate presence.
+Everything was perceived in such a brilliant, bright array of colors and with infinite detail.
+I was one with it all and had never known such peace.
+This was not a dream, since I was fully awake, and neither was it a vision.
+It was a dimension of reality I had never known.

 After several minutes of flowing in this sublime bliss, a thought invaded my mind, and I wondered: "How long can I remain in this state of being?"
-This was my undoing; for instantly, it was like a light switch was turned off, and I was back to what I had formerly assumed was the real world.
+This was my undoing; for it was like a light switch had been turned off, and I was back to what I had formerly thought was the real world.
 Everything was dull, drab, boring, and lifeless in comparison.
-I could still vaguely picture what I had seen and experienced, that is, enough to write these few words about it; but there was no way visualize it clearly or get it back.
-For the first time, I realized what a lowered state in which we exist, and how impossible it is to form an image in our minds remotely close to the realm of life that is already in each of us that is awaiting the hour to be released.
+I could still vaguely picture in my mind what I had seen and experienced, at least enough to write these few words about it; but there was no way visualize it clearly or get it back.

+For the first time, I realized what a lowered state in which we exist, and how impossible it is to form an accurate image in our minds close to the realm of life that is already in each of us that is awaiting the hour to be released.
 What I had experienced came from within.
 It had been there for how long, I do not know; but it was and is still there.
-It is in each of His called and chosen, and it is in this, in Him, that we will in due season move and have our being while our feet are still on earth.
+It is in each of His called and chosen, and it is in this, that we will in due season move and have our being totally in Him while our feet are still on earth.

-Brethren, I am sure that this is only a small portion of what is in store for us, that which will come at the perfect time and season.
-So let us not be impatient while we heed what Jesus said about some of the evil that will precede it: "Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
+This is only a small portion of what is in store for the firstfruits, so let us not be impatient while we heed what Jesus said about the evil that will precede it:

+"Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
 Sufficient unto the day is the evil thereof."
 Matthew 6:34 (KJV).
-And "...do not worry about tomorrow, for tomorrow will bring worries of its own.
+And "...Do not worry about tomorrow, for tomorrow will bring worries of its own.
 Today's trouble is enough for today."
 Matthew 6:34, (NRSV).